Meditaliano Biology Module 06

 3. Endometrium: The highly vascularized mucosal lining.
 It is uniquely divided into two functional strata:

 • Stratum Functionalis: The thick superficial layer.
-It undergoes cyclic changes in response to ovarian hormones (estrogen/progesterone) and is completely shed during menstruation.
+It undergoes cyclic changes in response to ovarian hormones and is completely shed during menstruation.

 • Stratum Basalis: The deep, stable layer.
 Unresponsive to hormones.
 Its sole job is to rebuild the stratum functionalis from scratch after every menstruation.